csc-training/node-level-optimization/exercise-instructions.md

 When using AMD uprof, the collection of the performance results should be done via batch system using the command line mode with the `AMDuProfCLi` command.
-Kernel priviliges required by AMD uprof are available only in the "training" reservations.
+Kernel priviliges required by AMD uprof are available only in the "optimization-course" reservation.

 ```
 #SBATCH ...